 The 0-1 knapsack problem is defined by having a knapsack with a given weight limit W. Given a collection of items N each with a value v and weight w, the goal of this problem is to select items to put in the knapsack that results in the highest possible total value.
 While the 0-1 knapsack problem is the most common, there are many derivations of the knapsack problem such as the unbounded knapsack problem, multi-objective knapsack problem, multi-dimensional knapsack problem, and the multiple knapsack problem.

 The 0-1 knapsack problem is actually a pseudo-polynomial problem as opposed to just outright NP-Hard.
-This is because the algorithm is O(n*W) where n is the number of objects available and W is the size of the knapsack.
-On the surface, this looks to be polynomial, or a problem that is a subset of P. However, due to the nature that W scales in both size and length, the 0-1 knapsack problem is actually NP-Complete.
+This is because the algorithm is O(2**n) where n is the number of objects available and W is the size of the knapsack.
+However, due to the nature that W scales in both size and length, the 0-1 knapsack problem is actually NP-Complete.

-The reason we started here, is that as long as we manage the length of W we can ensure the problem be solvable in a fixed, small length period of time.
-This allows for testing of the genetic algorithm and becoming more familiar with the framework to make the following, more complicated problems easier to work with.

 Traveling Salesman Problem

 The traveling salesman problem has long been studied as an intro to algorithms and big-O notation.
 It is a problem that many people, even those not studying computer science, may have heard about.
-This problem involves a traveling salesman that needs to visit n cities to sell his merchandise.
+This problem involves a traveling salesperson that needs to visit n cities to sell their merchandise.
 In order to optimize his time, and therefore his profits, he needs to plan out the route that is the shortest possible route between the cities.
-Traditional forms of the problems limit the salesman to a single visit to each city, whereas other forms allow the salesman to pass through a city multiple times if it yields a faster route.
+Traditional forms of the problems limit the salesperson to a single visit to each city, whereas other forms allow the salesperson to pass through a city multiple times if it yields a faster route.

-This is a very rigorously studied problem as it fully demonstrates the property of NP-Hardness.
+This is a very rigorously studied problem as it fully demonstrates the property of NP-complete because all possible combination of routes must be looked at.
 Not only that, but this problem affects billions of people every single day.
 Without optimal path planning, Amazon’s costs could go up, which in turn causes their merchandise to increase in price which affects all of their users.

 A brute force search for the optimal route would result in an algorithm that has a running time of O(n!) where n is the number of cities that need to be visited.
 This makes a brute force algorithm non-feasible even when the number of cities is only 15.
 Linear programming techniques work well for up to 200 cities, but the current method for solving large instances is an approach using a derivative of a branch-and-bound algorithm called a branch-and-cut algorithm.
 This solution holds the current record, solving an instance with 85,900 unique cities.